Vanderbilt Specialty Pharmacy Student Research Program

 -

-Students will commit at least 5 hours/week towards research assignments (time commitment will be discussed on an individual basis and is flexible for the students' schedule).
+Students will commit an average of 5 hours/week towards research assignments (time commitment will be discussed on an individual basis and is flexible for the students' schedule).

 -